tenzir/tenzir/web/docs/tql2/operators/save_zmq.md

 The `save_zmq` operator sends bytes as a ZeroMQ message via a `PUB` socket.

-Indpendent of the socket type, the `zmq` connector supports specfiying the direction of connection establishment with `listen` and `connect`.
+Indpendent of the socket type, the `save_zmq` operator supports specfiying the direction of connection establishment with `listen` and `connect`.
 This can be helpful to work around firewall restrictions and fit into broader set of existing ZeroMQ applications.